 "How do you know?" asked Daniel, the ever-curious.
 Willow quickly told him mentally who Ethan was, and so Daniel continued saying "Okay, I don't really want to know.
 Although Willow would like to know why you're here."
 Willow poked his arm, annoyed that he'd asked something she'd only speculated about.
 Daniel retailiated, and everyone burst out laughing at the sight of Daniel having a poke fight with himself.

 After recovering, Giles said "Long story." before turning to Ethan and asking him "Is there any way you can find a more precise location?"

 "Of course.
 With several hours, my equipment and a really complicated spell."
 Ethan answered witheringly.

 "My house is that way.
 It should be empty at the moment, my parents are away."
 Willow said thoughtfully.

-A spasm of surprise passed across Ethan's face before he said "Really?
+A spasm of surprise flitted across Ethan's face before he said "Really?
 Well, I can do a spell that'll get us there quickly, hopefully before she moves on."